QULab/Subjective_Speaker_Characteristics/analysis/voice_descriptions/factor_analysis/factor_analysis_VD.md

 fa.parallel(data_f_02[,3:ncol(data_f_02)])
 ```

     ## The estimated weights for the factor scores are probably incorrect.
 Try a different factor extraction method.
-    ## The estimated weights for the factor scores are probably incorrect.
-Try a different factor extraction method.

 ![](factor_analysis_VD_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-12-1.png)